 - Boosting financial performance.
 Related to the item above.
 Greater investment in sustainability initiatives delivers clear ROI while reducing dependence on resources that may grow more scarce and costly.

 - Creating customer loyalty.
 People, in general, are coming to care more and more about climate issues, and data shows that they’ll increasingly do business with companies that demonstrably share this concern.
-Consumers no longer demand sustainability; consumers expect sustainability.
-The more emphatic your commitment, the more you can strike this critical chord.
+Consumers no longer demand sustainability; consumers expect it.
+The more emphatic your commitment, the stronger your sustainability reputation, and the more you can strike this critical chord.